m-rosinsky/C-Tutorials/Python/2 - Comments/README.md

 Comments in python are used to provide documentation for ourselves as developers, or for others that may be reading / editing our code.

-When working with a team, it's always a big help to those working with you to provide documentation on how your program works, to save the time in reviewing your code.
+When working with a team, it's always a big help to those working with you to provide documentation on how your program works, to save them time in reviewing your code.
 This is often done with comments!

 ---